qgindi/LibreAutomate/Other/DocFX/_doc/editor/Program settings.md

 Initial code of new scripts and class files.
 Can be empty.

 ### Other
+#### Internet search URL
+The Internet search URL used by this program.
+The program will append the query string.
+Default: `https://www.google.com/search?q=`.

+#### Documentation
+Which version of documentation to use.
+If **Local**, the program downloads the documentation of the installed program version from its website to `C:\ProgramData\LibreAutomate\docs` and uses it.
+If **Online**, the program uses the online documentation; it is of the latest program version, which may be not the same as your installed program version.

 #### Always print "Compiled"
 Always print a \"Compiled\" message when a script etc compiled successfully.
 If unchecked, prints only if role is **exeProgram** or **classLibrary**.